Post navigation

 Where both infringement and validity of a patent are in suit, they are typically heard together; proceedings are not bifurcated and issues of claim construction are considered during trial in the main proceedings.
 Regardless of the content of a claim, pleadings are exchanged in accordance with deadlines set by the Civil Procedure Rules (“CPR”).
 Around 1-2 months after close of pleadings, the court holds a Case Management Conference (“CMC”) with the parties to set directions in the case.
 The resulting Directions Order sets out deadlines for key case preparation milestones in the run up to trial.
 Parties can, in certain circumstances as set out in the CPR, agree an extension of time to complete a particular action.
 Such extensions may require the court’s permission.
 An extension will not be granted if it would threaten critical timings such as the trial date; a trial date, once fixed, will not be moved unless there are exceptional circumstances.

-Even without streamlining, the court will aim where possible to list a trial in the court’s diary within 12 months of the claim being issued, although the extent to which this is achievable depends on a number of factors, such as the availability of the court and the parties’ barristers.
-Recently, some patents judges have expressed a willingness to list trials outside of the normal court term dates (for example, in September) in order to achieve this.
+Even without expedition or streamlining via the STS, the court will aim, where possible, to list a trial in the court’s diary within 12 months of the claim being issued.
+However, the extent to which this is achievable in practice depends on a number of factors, such as the availability of the court and the parties’ barristers.
+Recently, some patents judges have expressed a willingness to list trials outside of the normal court term dates (for example, in September) in order to achieve this aim.

 -